Behavioral-based circular formation control for robot swarms: Preliminaries and problem formulation

-We will link the set $\mathcal{C}$ to the robots' relative states that do not imply a risk of collision.
-Hence, our problem, which will be formally defined later, is to find a control law that guarantees the safety, or no collisions, of a system consisting of an arbitrary number of robots that follow a common path $\mathcal{P}$ and with relative dynamics \eqref{eq: rel_kinematics}.
-To do so, we will use a valid CBF concerning $\mathcal{S}$ and $\mathcal{C}$.
-Now, let us consider a nominal input $u_\text{ref}$, e.g., to drive a robot to the path $\mathcal{P}$.
+Later, we will suggest a set $\mathcal{C}$ linked to the robots' relative states that does not imply a risk of collision.
+Hence, our problem, to be formalized later, is to find a control law that guarantees the safety, or no collisions, of a system consisting of an arbitrary number of robots that follow a common path $\mathcal{P}$ and with relative dynamics \eqref{eq: rel_kinematics}.
+To do so, we will use a valid CBF.
+Now, let us consider the nominal input $u_\text{ref}$, i.e., the angular velocity that aligns robot's $v_i$ with \eqref{eq: gvf} \cite{de2017guidance}.
 We can modify $u_\text{ref}$ in a minimal way so that the inner expression of \eqref{eq: CBF_cond} is positive via the \emph{Quadratic Programming} (QP) problem

-The function $\kappa$ modulates the \textit{aggressiveness} to prevent the system state from getting out of the safe set $\mathcal{C}$, with $\kappa(h(x)) = 0$ representing the most aggressive scenario, i.e., the most significant modification of the nominal input $u_\text{ref}$.
+as in \cite{cbf_qp_control}.
+The function $\kappa$ modulates the \textit{aggressiveness} to prevent the system state from getting out of the safe set $\mathcal{C}$, with $\kappa(h(x)) = 0$ representing the most aggressive scenario, i.e., the most significant modification of the nominal $u_\text{ref}$.

 We will exploit later the following particular case.
 If there is only one condition, the QP problem (\refeq{eq: CBF-QP}) could be feasible with the solution $u^*(x) = u_\text{ref}(x) + u_\text{safe}(x)$ with